 - Cost may not be justified for smaller companies who just need a scheduling tool

-AskCody Versus Robin: Who Comes Out on Top?
+AskCody vs Robin: Who comes out on top?

 Too many companies waste valuable time and resources manually scheduling and organizing meetings.
 Are you ready for a change?
 AskCody was created to help your business spend less time on menial tasks so you can focus more time on what really matters — taking care of your clients.

-Robin offers fewer features, less detailed reports, and lacks visitor management features.
-For smaller brands that do not host visitors, this solution might suffice.
+Robin offers fewer sophisticated features, less detailed reports, and lacks visitor management features.
+For smaller companies that do not host visitors, this solution might suffice.
 Service-based firms that need a clear understanding of how their resources are used will be impressed with the features and insights offered by AskCody.

-If your company needs a full-fledged meeting resource management and scheduling solution; AskCody is an ideal solution.
+If your company needs a full-fledged meeting resource management and scheduling solution; AskCody is an ideal solution to be your Robin alternative.